Why do I have to commit to a block of training?

 Our trial weeks are as follows:

-Following my experience as a pregnant woman and new mum, and having worked with and spoken to a number of mums over the years, I firmly believe the focus of this program is essential for every mum to complete first to ensure:
+Following my experience as a pregnant woman and new mum, and having worked with and spoken to a number of mums over the years, I firmly believe the initial focus of a return to exercise program should be slow & steady to ensure:

 - she has learnt to correctly recruit pelvic floor and core muscles, especially while exercising